kahkoii/Simulated-Ratings-Microservice/README.md

 ---

-### 1.4 PUT ratings/student
+### 1.4 PUT ratings

-This endpoint is used by students to update their own rating.
+This endpoint is used by students to update their own ratings.

 #### Endpoint URL